 “Part memoir, part travelogue, Wheeler’s hybrid essays track the transformation of a shy, suburban, Bowie-loving teen into a committed feminist scholar, writer, and parent who strives to put committed ideals into action as she navigates family loss, workplace conflict, and the familiar struggles that midlife brings.” —Jane Satterfield in The Common

-In her debut essay collection, award-winning poet and critic Lesley Wheeler tells the story of her father’s unraveling.
+In her debut nonfiction book, award-winning poet and critic Lesley Wheeler tells the story of her father’s unraveling.
 While she studies poetry in New Zealand on a Fulbright fellowship, his dishonesty smashes her parents’ marriage and destroys their savings.
 His death resolves nothing.
 The past and present keep shifting.

 Reading contemporary poetry, however, helps Wheeler negotiate the crisis.
 Cognitive scientists use the term “literary transportation” to describe getting lost in a book—and poems can transport a person, too, not despite but because they are brief and full of gaps.
 Wheeler’s frank, lively essays demonstrate how traveling through a poem’s pocket universe can change people for the better.

-For ARCs or more information, please contact Heather Brown at Mind the Bird Media.
+For review copies or more information, please contact Heather Brown at Mind the Bird Media.